-The Mensa IQ test is a supervised admission test used by Mensa, the world's largest and oldest high-IQ society, to identify people who score in the top 2% of the population — the 98th percentile.
+The Mensa IQ test is a supervised admission test used by Mensa, the world's largest and oldest high-IQ society, to identify people who score in the top 2% of the population — the 98th percentile, which means a minimum IQ of about 130–132 on an SD-15 scale.
 There is no single "Mensa test" worldwide: each national group administers its own proctored admission test and also accepts prior evidence from a list of approved intelligence tests.
 What never changes is the bar — two standard deviations above the mean, a level reached by roughly 1 person in 50.

 One thing to be clear about up front: IQ Revealed is not affiliated with Mensa, and our online assessment is not a Mensa admission test.
 It's a practice-style self-assessment using the same matrix-reasoning format many admission tests rely on — useful for seeing roughly where you stand before committing to a supervised session.